 Discover Unreal Engine This Summer at iD Tech

-Epic Games' Unreal Engine has proved to be an excellent game development tool, which is why we feature the software in many of our game design and development courses for teens.
+Epic Games' Unreal Engine has proved to be an excellent game development tool, which is why we feature the software in many of our game development courses for teens.

 If you're interested in learning how you can use the Unreal Engine suite of game development products to create an awesome video game, we recommend you check out the following courses:

 Level Design and Cinematics with Unreal: iD Tech Camps, Ages 13-17

 Programming Game Mechanics with Unreal, iD Tech Camps, Ages 13-17

 Game Design & Development 101, iD Tech Camps, Ages 13-17

 C++ Coder and Gameplay Programmer, iD Game Dev Academy, Ages 13-18

 Unreal Engine 4 Level Design and VR Lab, iD Game Dev Academy, Ages 13-18